 If the physical exertion has eaten into your lunch, food options at the complex are limited.
 A few snack stalls offer reasonably appetizing vegetarian food; however, if you can wait until dinner, a Chinese treat awaits.Continue to 4 of 4 below.

 04 of 04

 Evening: City Center for Food and Drinks

-For a feed, the brimming streets of SoHo are jam-packed with restaurants from every corner of the world, as well as people.
+For a feed, the brimming streets of SoHo are jam-packed with restaurants from every corner of the world as well as with people.
 Top-notch Cantonese cuisine can be had at any number of restaurants in the city, but a solid recommendation is Yung Kee, at 32-40 Wellington Road.
 The restaurants neon façade hides some of the best Cantonese cooking in the world.
-Yung Kee is masters of most Cantonese dishes but their most famous dish is the... delicious Cantonese classic roast pork- a must try.
+Yung Kee is masters of most Cantonese dishes but their most famous dish is the... delicious Cantonese classic roast pork - a must-try.

-As the night wears on you will inevitably find yourself gravitating towards the myriad of bars, that make up Lan Kwai Fong; these are literally round the corner from Yung Kee.
+As the night wears on, you will inevitably find yourself gravitating towards the myriad bars that make up Lan Kwai Fong; these are literally round the corner from Yung Kee.
 Lan Kwai Fong is where you’ll find Hong Kong cutting loose; dedicated drinking dens rub elbows with funky bars and chic nightclubs as Hong Kong pleasure seekers drink and dance into the wee hours.
 This gives you time to get to know the city’s inhabitants and plan your next trip.